Dee D. Drell

 Dee Dodson Drell (born November 4, 1947) is a senior United States district judge of the United States District Court for the Western District of Louisiana, based in Alexandria, the seat of Rapides Parish and the largest city in Central Louisiana.
-Drell was nominated by President George W. Bush on January 15, 2003, confirmed by the United States Senate, 99–0, on April 9, received his commission on April 10, and had his investiture ceremony on May 30.

 Biography

 Drell was born in New Orleans, Louisiana, to Theodore Louis Drell, Jr. (1913–2006) and the late Mrs. Drell.
 The Drells had three other children, Theodore L. Drell, III, Robert L. Drell, and Barbara Drell Allen.
 Drell obtained both his Bachelor of Arts in anthropology and his Juris Doctor degrees from Tulane University and Tulane University Law School in 1968 and 1971, respectively.

 Drell served in the United States Army Judge Advocate General's office from 1971 to 1975, based part of the time in Columbus, Georgia.
 He entered private practice in Alexandria in 1975.
 Bush nominated him to succeed Judge F. A. Little Jr., of Alexandria.
 Like Judge Little, Drell was affiliated with the firm Gold, Weems, Bruser, Sues & Rundell prior to joining the bench.

 Drell has been active in state and local bar associations, and he assisted the state bar with attorney disciplinary matters.
 He was a board member of the Family Mediation Council of Louisiana from 1986 to 1992 and a member of the Rapides Parish Indigent Defender Board from 1987 to 1994.
 He served on a state task force on racial and ethnic fairness in the courts.
 He is a member of Kiwanis International.

 Judge Drell also devoted time on a pro bono basis to helping individuals suffering from Acquired Immune Deficiency Syndrome.
 He counseled the Central Louisiana AIDS Support Services and AIDSLaw of Louisiana, Inc. In 1997, he received the Pro Bono Publico Award from AIDSLaw of Louisiana.
 Drell and his family are Episcopalian.